samsisle/vercel-integration/README.md

 5. Set any remaining required inputs until you are able to successfully create your integration.

-6. Set the `CLIENT_SECRET`, the value you see in the integration console if you edit your integration, to your project's [**Environment Variables**](https://vercel.com/docs/concepts/projects/environment-variables) settings.
+6. Set the `CLIENT_SECRET`, the value you see in the integration console if you edit your integration, to your integration project's [**Environment Variables**](https://vercel.com/docs/concepts/projects/environment-variables) settings.

 7. Your integration is ready to be installed to any existing Vercel project.
 To install your newly created integration, go to this URL (External Flow) → `https://vercel.com/integrations/:slug/new` (https://vercel.com/docs/integrations/install-integration#external).
 It should redirect to the Callback page.
 On the Callback page, click on the card to redirect back to Vercel.